CsatiZoltan/t8code-wiki/Step-8-User-defined-mesh.md

 The last step of creating a user defined mesh is commiting the mesh using `t8_cmesh_commit`.

 ## 2D Example
 In this two dimensional example four triangles and two quads are used.
 We will look at the following example.
-In the left you can see the vertex IDs and in the right the edge IDs of this two-dimensional example.
+In the left you can see the order of the vertices and in the right the edge IDs.
 <p align="center">
 <img src="https://github.com/DLR-AMR/t8code/wiki/pictures/tutorials/Step8_2D_Vertex_Edge_Id.PNG" height="400">
 </p>